maximpolovinkin/ToDo-List/README.md

 <div>
-<h3>One of my first projects, so the quality of the code matches.</>
+<h3>One of my first projects, so the quality of the code matches.
+Added CoreData in the last update</>
 <h1>An application that will help you save your tasks, set their priority and set a date.
 You can edit, delete tasks and mark them as completed.
 Supported Dark mode</>
  </div>
  <div>